ONLYOFFICE/onlyoffice.github.io/README.md

 This plugin is an example of an input assistant for ONLYOFFICE editors.

+The plugin is compatible with [self-hosted](https://github.com/ONLYOFFICE/DocumentServer) and [desktop](https://github.com/ONLYOFFICE/DesktopEditors) versions of ONLYOFFICE editors.
+It can be added to ONLYOFFICE instances manually.

 ## How to use

 1. Start typing and the plugin will suggest variants for you.